MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/locomotion.md

 #### Troubelshoting

 Teleportation generally works out of the box.
-If you encounter issues—such as after editing an old scene or moving the XR Teleport layer—you can reset all layers on the rig, anchors, and areas.
+If you encounter issuesâ€”such as after editing an old scene or moving the XR Teleport layerâ€”you can reset all layers on the rig, anchors, and areas.
 To do this, select: `Tools > VR Builder > Developer > Configure Teleportation Layers`.
 Be aware that this will overwrite existing layer masks and assign the `Teleport` layer to all affected objects.